 Commercial space travel has developed to include not only convenience in space transportation for astronauts, but also once-in-a-lifetime outer space exploration for the idle rich known as space tourists.
-Before, astronauts traverse the space in capsules, rockets and orbiters.
-But with commercially designed space vehicles developed under NASA’s collaborative programs with space aviation agencies, a more convenient and “human-friendly” mode of space movement now enable non-space professionals (99 percent of our readers) the rare experience of a space holiday.
+Before, astronauts traversed space in capsules, rockets, and orbiters.
+But with commercially designed space vehicles developed under NASA’s collaborative programs with space aviation agencies, a more convenient and “human-friendly” mode of space movement now enables non-space professionals (99 percent of our readers) the rare experience of a space holiday.

 The world is indeed getting smaller every day.
 It’s not that Earth, as official home for humans, is diminishing in size.
 It’s the feeling of running out of tangible space, what with overpopulation, and virtual space narrowing as a consequence of the information age.
 The good news is there is a vast space out there, and these days, you can literally go far from the madding crowd, as long as you have the bucks.

 Although outer space tourism is still in its baby steps, bookings for some space tourism operators are now on-going.
-Like any trip preparations, space travel entails questions that a smart and savvy tourist always ask.
+Like any trip preparation, space travel entails questions that a smart and savvy tourist always asks.
 What are the trip’s highlights?
 How long will it take?
 Is it safe?
 What is the cost of a trip to outer space?

 We’ve rounded up facts and figures on space tourism gigs that you may want to save up for.
 There is one that is free, but with just one little condition.
 Find out your options.